monero-project/monero-site/legal/index.md

 ### Communications

-When you visit our website or send us email, our responses to your communications will be by e-mail.
+When you send us an email, our responses to your communications will be by email.
 All agreements, notices and communications that we provide to you by email will satisfy all legal requirements that they be in writing and delivered to you.
 The Monero Project will have the right to disclose any email sent by a User, or any objectionable material, to comply with legal process or to protect the rights or property of The Monero Project, its customers, suppliers and Users.

 ### No Monero Financial Services